API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 In the Agile processes, where instant feedback is needed, unit and API testing are preferred over GUI testing as they are quicker to create and easier to maintain.
 While the latter requires considerable rework to keep pace with frequent change.

 But don’t think we dismiss UI testing.
-Certain defects can only be caught by GUI tests and it’s the only test type that truly tests the user experience.
-So, we encourage you to pay attention to API testing as well and apply it to smooth the overall development workflow.
+Certain defects can only be caught by GUI tests and it’s the only test type that truly checks the user experience.
+We just encourage you to pay attention to API testing as well and apply it to smooth the overall development workflow.

 QA engineers approach API testing from different angles.
 They test whether it returns correct outputs in the expected format, whether it delivers responses within an acceptable timeframe, and how well it integrates with presentation layer software.
 Testers check an API’s reactions to edge cases (e.g. failures, unexpected or extreme inputs) and potential security attacks.
 So let’s address each of these aspects.